SHOP BY STYLE

 Essentially though, these letters are all to do with proportion – that means, someone wearing 12D has significantly smaller breasts than someone in a 16D, even though they are both wearing a D bra.
 What’s more, the person wearing the 12D bra has breasts that are the same size as someone wearing a 10DD or 14C.
 It’s called your sister size.

 Fast Fact: What is with the size DD?

 Before the days of Kim Kardashian, Sofia Vergara and Amber Rose, women had a thing about not wanting to appear ‘too big’…and manufacturers realised they would sell more bras sized as DD rather than E, because alas, it sounds ‘smaller’.
 For a long time, DD was the largest cup size made and women distorted and squeezed their breasts in order to follow the trend for smaller busts.
 Today, however, those with DD+ are celebrated, and innovative brands such as Triumph are designing high quality, beautiful and supportive lingerie styles to suit these women.
-Check out our DD+ collection.
+Check out our DD+ collection or browse below.

 FITTING AND SHOPPING TIPS:

 - The best way to accurately find out your band and cup size is to book an online fitting.
 Our friendly team of bra stylists can assess your current bra fit and provide advice on what style of bra best suits your shape and needs.
 Alternatively, you can grab a tape measure and follow the advice on our bra size calculator

 - Your bra size can change as you gain or lose weight throughout different stages of your life.
 If this happens, you will likely need to adjust your bra to ensure you are obtaining the right support